Vroom vroom, motherfucker.

 Aetherfire (Imp) is a T1 constellation, notable for being the only devotion proc without a cooldown.
 With a low proc chance and mediocre damage however, it is usually ignored by most builds.
 So why do we pick Aetherfire as our primary damage proc then?

-In Grim Dawn, binding a proc to a cooldown skill will increase the proc chance based on the cooldown of that skill.
+In Grim Dawn, binding a proc to a cooldown skill will increase the proc chance significantly.
 So whereas Aetherfire usually only has a measly 15% proc chance, when bound to Vire’s Might it has a very respectable 51% proc chance instead.
-Note that this is based off of the base cooldown (3.6s) rather than the actual cooldown, so our CDR doesn’t reduce this proc chance either.

 On top of that, Vire’s Might also leaves behind a fire trail thanks to Volcanic Stride.
-Since this is a modifier to Vire’s Might and not a skill in itself, this trail also shares the 51% chance to proc Aetherfire.
-Note that this only applies to the fire damage that ticks every second, and not the burn DoT.
+Since this is a modifier to Vire’s Might and not a skill in itself, the flat damage from the fire trail (but not the burn DoT) also shares the 51% chance to proc Aetherfire.
 Aetherfire is also half fire damage, and we convert a good portion of the aether half into fire as well thanks to the Vanquisher set.
 This means that we scale Aetherfire way harder than most builds do, thanks to all of the fire/burn damage from our gear.

 We also have excellent survivability thanks to our multiple defense layers.
 With nearly 15k health, 3k armor, 23% damage absorb from Maiven’s, and overcapped resistances, we are already significantly tankier than the average 10k health crucible build.
 Not only that, but we also have flat damage absorb from Ascension, reduced target’s damage from Light of Empyrion, and three different circuit breakers (Arcane Will + Healing Rain, Resilience + Giant’s Blood, Serenity).
 Plus there’s always Mirror and Nullification for those particularly nasty bosses.